Without Warning (1994 film): Plot

-Broadcast of a murder mystery film starring Loni Anderson, titled Without Warning, is interrupted with a news bulletin of a series of three earthquakes, one of them located in the Thunder Basin National Grassland area of Wyoming.
-The film resumes but a few moments later is interrupted for good as coverage, led by Sander Vanocur and Dr. Caroline Jaffe, begins of a Halloween night meteor impact on the United States.
-Additional impacts are reported in southern France and a remote area of China.
+The broadcast of a murder mystery film starring Loni Anderson, titled Without Warning, is interrupted with a news bulletin of a series of three earthquakes, one of them located in the Thunder Basin National Grassland area of Wyoming.
+The film resumes but a few moments later is interrupted for good as coverage, led by Sander Vanocur and Dr. Caroline Jaffe, begins of a worldwide impact event.
+Three impacts were observed, all along the 45th parallel north in remote areas: one in Wyoming, one in southern France, and one in the Gobi Desert in China.
 Lone survivors are found at the Wyoming and France impact sites, a girl and a young man, respectively.
-The girl had been reported missing from a city hundreds of miles away from the impact.
 Both survivors are badly burned and their speech is unintelligible.

-The three impact sites begin broadcasting an ear-piercing radio signal that cripples aircraft flying within latitudes immediately surrounding the impacts.
-Another larger object is detected moving towards the North Pole.
-The United States, despite protests from world leaders and scientists, orders several aircraft to intercept the object before it impacts with the earth and destroy it using nuclear weapons.
-The destruction of the larger object is successful, though the attacking aircraft are brought down by another radio signal broadcast by the object shortly before its destruction.
+NASA determines that the three impacts originated from 6645 Venturi, an asteroid that approached Earth directly over the North Pole before fragmenting in 45-degree separations.
+The three impact sites begin broadcasting an ear-piercing radio signal that cripples aircraft flying near the 45th parallel.
+Another large asteroid is detected moving towards the North Pole in an identical trajectory to 6645 Venturi.
+The United States, with consent from world leaders but disagreement from scientists, orders two F-16s to destroy the asteroid with low-yield nuclear weapons.
+The destruction is successful, though the attacking aircraft are brought down by another radio signal shortly before the asteroid's destruction.
+All of the mysterious radio signals suddenly cease.
+At the same time, a power surge is detected in the devoutly religious community of Faith, Wyoming, less than 50 miles from the Thunder Basin impact site.
+Repair crews sent to investigate discover that the citizens have all vanished without a trace.